znck/grammarly/README.md

 ## Release Notes

+### Version 0.9.0

+- Set document goals interactively using `Grammarly: Set document goals` commnd.

 ### Version 0.8.0

 - All file schemes (except `git://`) are supported.
 - Diagnostics severity is now configurable.
-- Detailed explanation for grammar issues is provided on hover.
+- A detailed explanation for grammar issues is provided on hover.
-- Diagnostics position are updated on text change.
+- Diagnostics positions are updated on text change.

 ### Version 0.7.0